jamesplease/react-state-context/README.md

 ### State

 Every StateContext object has an internal state object.
-Behind the scenes, it is just a regular Component's state object.
+Behind the scenes, it is a regular Component's state object.
 When you render a `StateContext.Consumer`, the value passed to the render prop will include a `state` attribute.

 ```jsx